Off The MRKT

 Some basic requirements mandated under OHS include;

 1. Providing Training And Information: Employers/supervisors/independent contractors must provide regular training on industry standards to improve safe working environment practices when operating equipment/hazardous materials.
+This training should also cover when and where to use personal protective equipment (PPE), such as prescription safety sunglasses, ensuring workers understand the importance of proper protection in various situations.
 Also, disseminating information by requesting that workers review the safety protocols of a given context before commencing with any work.

 2. Workplace Hazard Controls: Employers should perform regular risk assessments to identify potential hazards within the workplace and implement the controls necessary to minimize all possible risks.
 Some specific control measures include erecting barrier systems to keep unauthorized personnel out of hazardous areas, using Personal Protection Equipment (PPE), implementing administrative controls such as signage for safety instructions, etc. This is also quite an obvious thing when it comes to inherently dangerous jobs, like firefighting, construction, and others.